OVN-Kubernetes Architecture¶

 is a feature that allows connecting multiple OVN deployments with OVN managed GENEVE tunnels.

-Native ovn-ic feature allows for an ovn-ic
+Native ovn-ic feature allows for an ovn-ic, OVN interconnection controller, that is a

 centralized daemon which communicates with global interaction databases (IC_NB/IC_SB) to